catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] add bonus into in lyrics
 [ ] add time stamps in logging to improve performance [ ] duplicate lead to Rhythm
+[ ] update readme.md screenshots
+[ ] try db constant connection
+[ ] do i delete things three time, one more redundantly [ ] standardise genhash to the already exiusting maindb.GetHashCode [ ] copy imported files

+[x] clean maindb and others of Comments
+[x] when marking at dupli gne a pack_auditrail
-[ ] duplicate should go into packed audit trail :)
+[x] duplicate should go into packed audit trail :)
+[x] astronaut does not pick the file version
+[x] remove commented out code
+[x] save error log separately
+[x] save constantly not only at the end
+[x] smart dEbug OUTPUTING function...
+[x] Selecting a witha  new name should ask if you wanna rename

 done:
 (next release)